mehr-it/lara-db-batch-import/README.md

 ### Adding callbacks
 Often it is required to know which records have been affected by the batch import.
-The `onInserted` and `onUpdated` methods can be used to register callbacks to receive the corresponding records (in chunks of 500 per default).
+The `onInserted()`, `onUpdated()` and `onInsertedOrUpdated()` methods can be used to register callbacks to receive the corresponding records (in chunks of 500 per default).

     $import->onUpdated(function($records) {